RBVI/ChimeraX/src/apps/ChimeraX/ChimeraX.rst

     Act like the Python interpreter and run the module as the main module and the rest of the arguments are in :py:obj:`sys.argv`.
     Implies ``--nogui`` and ``--silent``.
-    This is done after Chimera2 has started up, so a Chimera2 session is available in the global variable ``session``.
+    This is done after ChimeraX has started up, so a ChimeraX session is available in the global variable ``session``.
     The module name is ``__main__`` instead of a sandbox name that is used for normal :py:mod:`~chimera.core.scripting`.